-Waterstone Clinic offers fertility treatments using donor sperm to couples (heterosexual and same-sex couples) and single women.
+Waterstone Clinic offers fertility treatments using donor sperm for couples (both heterosexual and same-sex couples) and for single women.

-- For heterosexual couples where the male partner is a carrier for a genetic abnormality that could be inherited
+- If your male partner is a carrier for a genetic abnormality that could be inherited

-- For heterosexual couples where there have been repeated failed ICSI/TESE cycles for suboptimal sperm quality
+- If you have had repeated failed ICSI/TESE cycles due to suboptimal sperm quality

 - Cryos International Sperm Bank www.cryosinternational.com

 All donors have to go through a rigorous screening process.
 Only 5% of men who apply to become donate are accepted to become donors.

 The screening process includes:

 - Their medical and sexual history, and a screen of their family’s medical history